mantidproject/mantid/dev-docs/source/DesignDocumentGuides.rst

 #.
 Once the comments are incorporated, in absence of outstanding conflicts, the gatekeepers will approve and merge the PR of the design, which gives a green light to start the implementation.

 #.
-If there is still a debate between gatekeepers, the :ref:`TSC` will set up a dedicated meeting, where the author will be invited to present and defend the design, and all the conflicts must be settled via discussion or, eventually with a majority vote.
+If there is still a debate between gatekeepers, the :ref:`TSC` will set up a dedicated meeting, where the author will be invited to present and defend the design, and all the conflicts must be settled ideally via consensus, or in the absence thereof, via majority vote.

 #.
 Once the implementation PR is opened, the design document must be referenced in the PR message.
+If the feature required a design document, high is the chance that the implementation PR will require also a developer documentation.

 Design document content
 #######################